orionsring/ECEN303-Spring2015/QuizSubstitution.md

 Name: Keaton Brown (keabro) - Challenge to Grade: 3 - Quiz to Substitute: 5

-Name: Andrew Crow - Challenge to Grade: Challenge 2 - Quiz to Substitute: 4
+Name: Andrew Crow - Challenge to Grade: 2 - Quiz to Substitute: 4